Guide to Navigating FDA Regulatory Approval Process

 The FDA will assign a lead reviewer and notify the applicant of acceptance for a complete review.

-Step 6: Register and list device
+Step 6: Register & List Device

 Once the FDA has approved the device application, the sponsor must register the business that will produce and distribute the device within the United States and “list” their device.

-Nortech’s Top Tips to Manage The Regulatory Approval Process
+Tips to Manage the FDA Regulations Process

-1. Seek Guidance Early and Consult Experts
+Seek Guidance & Consult Experts